-Bailey Bachamp is in her fifth year as an administrative assistant, including her second as recruiting coordinator and assistant to the head coach, for the K-State men's basketball program in 2016-17.
+Bailey Bachamp is in her sixth year as an administrative assistant, including her second as recruiting coordinator and assistant to the head coach, for the K-State men's basketball program in 2017-18.

 Hired July 2012, Bachamp is responsible for a number of administrative duties, including coordinating coaches' travel, organizing the men’s basketball office, maintaining coaches' calendars and monitoring the budget.
 She also handles the personal schedule of head coach Bruce Weber.
 In addition, Bachamp is responsible for all aspects of the annual men’s basketball banquet each April.

 Bachamp joined the basketball staff after spending four months as an inside spirit sales representative at GTM Sportswear.
 She has athletics experience as an undergraduate, serving four years as a student assistant in the football office, where she assisted in the recruiting process.
 She also spent a summer as a cheerleading marketing intern with the Kansas City Chiefs.